 - No visitors under age 18 are permitted

-- Patients undergoing surgery, procedures, dialysis, infusion or other testing: 1 visitor per day
+- Patients undergoing surgery, procedures, dialysis, infusion or other testing: 1 adult visitor

 The following safety measures are built on the CDC’s guidelines used by children’s hospitals across the country.

 - Masks are required for patients, visitors and team members.
 If you don’t have a mask, we’ll provide you with one.
 (Children under 2 should not wear masks.)

 - Modified visitation guidelines remain in place.
 We know it’s hard and we thank you for understanding that it’s for everyone’s safety.
 Friends and family can stay connected virtually and send e-cards with well wishes.

 - We’re screening ALL patients and visitors with temperature checks and questions about symptoms.

 - We’re testing patients prior to surgeries, procedures and hospital admissions to be sure we use proper protective gear to keep everyone safe.